Interaction of twisted light with free twisted atoms: Discussion and conclusion

 Finally, vortex atoms can enable high-dimensional quantum information encoding.
 The quantized CM OAM provides an unbounded discrete degree of freedom suitable for qudits, extending concepts from photonic OAM encoding \cite{brandt2020high, kim2024qudit} and their storage in cold atoms \cite{nicolas2014quantum, ye2022long}.
-Motional states are already used as qubits in trapped ions \cite{bruzewicz2019trapped}, and extending this to OAM offers an angular-momentum basis that can be entangled with internal states \cite{muthukrishnan2002entanglement}.
-Although not yet realized experimentally, these parallels suggest that vortex atoms could serve as flexible high-dimensional quantum resources.
+Motional states are already used as qubits in trapped ions \cite{bruzewicz2019trapped}, and extending this to OAM offers an angular-momentum basis that can be entangled with internal states \cite{muthukrishnan2002entanglement, jaouadi2025towards}.